ranelpadon/configs/nvim/README.md

 ```
 which are used in loading specific/targeted settings only inside an `IF` block.
 Likewise, if you use Neovim only, the settings are fine and no need to delete the custom ones for Vim/MacVim.

+The unification of settings here is just secondary, the main important idea is how these folders/files are organized for better separation of concerns and to avoid the chaotic nature of having a single/lengthy `.vimrc` or `init.vim` file.

 ### STRUCTURE
 - `init.vim`: autoloads all settings/files below.
 Will not require changes most of the time.
 - `general/settings.vim`: native Vim, MacVim, and Neovim settings.